Development

 Documentation

-Sphinx (https://www.sphinx-doc.org) and reST markup are used for documenting moin.
-Documentation reST source code, example files and some other text files are located in the docs/ directory in the source tree.
+Sphinx docs are available at https://moin-20.readthedocs.io/en/latest/ or may be created locally on Moin wiki’s installed by developers.
+Documentation reST source code, example files and some other text files are located in the moin/docs/ directory in the source tree.

 Sphinx can create all kinds of documentation formats.
 The most common are the local HTML docs that are linked to under the User tab.
 To generate local docs: